1903-2003, predominant 1960-2000

 Changes in office practice are noted around 1971, evident in the Blackpool Project and later, including the adoption of the metric system, and the creation of working and detail drawings on A4 size paper and filed with textual records (e.g. approximately 300 such drawings are included in the textual records for Blackpool Project).
 At the same time fewer preamble drawings that relate to site sensing, progress and life-cycle graphs and tables are created for the projects (a common feature from the 1960s), although project progress tables are still used.
 Of particular interest is material in the Early Work and Miscellaneous Records file (AP144.S2.D1) that relates to office work methods and programmes.

-Documents are predominantly in English, with some in German, French, Italian, Spanish, Thai, Finnish, Dutch Serbian, Japanese, Norwegian and Swedish.
+Documents are predominantly English, with some German, French, Italian, Spanish, Thai, Finnish, Dutch Serbian, Japanese, Norwegian, Swedish

 Inscrivez-vous pour recevoir de nos nouvelles